Greetings Internet Stranger and welcome to 24 hours in Cincinnati. Ohio is a smallish state with a surprising number of large cities.

-It’s the 3rd largest city in Ohio, the birthplace of our largest president, and it’s just a short walking distance from Kentucky.
-If you’ve ever wanted to have a 3-way (not what it sounds like) and be attacked by evil clowns, 24 hours in Cincinnati should be right up your alley.
+Cincinnati is also the 3rd largest city in Ohio, the birthplace of our largest president, and it’s just a short walking distance from Kentucky.
+If you’ve ever wanted to have a 3-way (not what it sounds like), 24 hours in Cincinnati should be right up your alley.

 24 Hours in Cincinnati